a-hansen/aon/README.md

 null, object, string and many flavors of signed and unsigned integers.

 #### Ordered Objects
-Order matters when displaying object members on user interfaces such as property sheets.
+IMHO order matters when displaying object members on user interfaces such as property sheets.

 #### Stream Friendly
 Some formats encode object and array lengths at the start of the structure.
-It can make parsing more efficient, but streaming very difficult.
+It can make parsing more efficient, but streaming very difficult and uses more memory.

 #### Java Friendly
 All data types are supported by Java.
 For example, it isn't